rh45-one/Savion/README.md

 - Health check: `GET /healthz` returns basic status.
 - Concurrency: file writes guarded by an internal thread lock to avoid concurrent corruption.

+### New additions

+- Recent Movements display count: choose how many movements to show (50, 100, 200, 500, All).
+Default is 50.
+The selector lives at the bottom of the Recent Movements list and preserves any active filters.
+- Balance visibility toggle: a small eye/eye-off button on the home page to show/hide the total balance.
+Preference is saved to `settings.json` and included in export/import via `settings` snapshots.
+When hidden, the currency remains visible (e.g., `$•••••••`, `£•••••••`, `••••••• €`).
+- Number formatting: all displayed amounts use thousands separators (e.g., `1,000.00`, `12,345.67`).

 ## API / Endpoints

 - `GET /` — main UI (requires setup).